 4: The Etampes Silk Mill

-An Industrial Vestige The Etampes Silk Mill is a former abandoned industrial site, once thriving in silk production.
+An Industrial Relic: The Etampes Silk Mill is a former industrial site, once a thriving silk producer.
 Today, this factory is a fascinating playground for urban explorers.

 Site Features